Beta Capricorni: Properties

-Beta¹ Capricorni is the brighter of the two components with an apparent magnitude of +3.05, while the dimmer Beta² Capricorni has an apparent magnitude of +6.09.
+Beta1 Capricorni is the brighter of the two components with an apparent magnitude of +3.05, while the dimmer Beta2 Capricorni has an apparent magnitude of +6.09.
 The two components are separated by 3.5 arcminutes on the sky, putting them at least 21,000 AU (0.34 light-years) apart.
-They take approximately 700,000 years to complete one orbit.
+If gravitationally bound, they would take around a million years to complete one orbit.